abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Understanding Synthetic Gradients and Decoupled Neural Interfaces ax1703.00522.pdf
     - theory/
         - Building Machines That Learn and Think Like People ax1611.pdf
+        - Counterfactual Explanations for Machine Learning A Review 2010.10596v1.pdf
         - Deep Learning and the Information Bottleneck Principle ax1503.02406 ite15.pdf
         - Do Deep Nets Really Need to be Deep ax1410 nips14.pdf
-        - Explainable AI Interpreting, Explaining and Visualizing Deep Learning lncs19_sl.pdf
-        - Grad-CAM Visual Explanations from Deep Networks via Gradient-based Localization ijcv19.pdf
+        - Do Wide and Deep Networks Learn the Same Things Uncovering How Neural Network Representations Vary with Width and Depth 2010.15327v1.pdf
+        - How Neural Networks Extrapolate From Feedforward to Graph Neural Networks 2009.11848.pdf
+        - Interpretable Machine Learning – A Brief History, State-of-the-Art and Challenges 2010.09337v1.pdf
+        - Neural Tangent Kernel Convergence and generalization in neural networks nips18.pdf
         - On the Expressive Power of Deep Neural Networks ax1706.pdf
         - On the Number of Linear Regions of Deep Neural Networks ax1406 nips14.pdf
         - Opening the black box of Deep Neural Networks via Information ax1703.00810.pdf
-        - Practical Black-Box Attacks against Machine Learning ax1703.pdf
+        - Provable Beneﬁts of Overparameterization in Model Compression From Double Descent to Pruning Neural Networks 2012.08749.pdf
         - Provable Bounds for Learning Some Deep Representations icml14.pdf
         - Sensitivity and Generalization in Neural Networks An Empirical Study iclr18.pdf
+        - Shapley Explanation Networks 2104.02297 iclr21.pdf
+        - Underspecification Presents Challenges for Credibility in Modern Machine Learning 2011.03395.pdf
         - Understanding Deep Neural Networks with Rectified Linear Units ax1707.pdf
-        - Understanding the difﬁculty of training deep feedforward neural networks icas10.pdf
         - Visualizing and understanding convolutional neural networks ECCV2014.pdf
         - #old/
             - Saliency maps and attention selection in scale and spatial coordinates an information theoretic approach iccv95.pdf
+            - Understanding the difﬁculty of training deep feedforward neural networks icas10.pdf
         - adversarial/
             - Adversarial examples in the physical world ax1702.pdf
             - Boosting Adversarial Attacks with Momentum} ax1710.06081 cvpr18.pdf